EdgeApp/edge-docs/source/index.html.md

 ### Build and Run the Airbitz app

 Now you can run `./mkplugin`.
+This will pack all the HTML files and javascript into a monolithic yourpluginname.html and copy it from `airbitz-plugins` to `airbitz-ios-gui`.

+In Xcode, navigate to Airbitz/Resources/Plugins.
+Drag the yourpluginname.html file from Finder in Airbitz/Resources/Plugins and into Xcode in the same folder path.

 Then build and run the code in Xcode.
 You can then launch the app, login, navigate to Buy/Sell and launch your plugin.

 # Submit Your Plugin